Edema

 Edema: What Is, Causes, Symptoms, and Treatment

-The compression stocking must be well-fitted to the dimensions of each patient.
+The compression stocking must fit the dimensions of each patient well.

 Contraindications to the use of compression therapy are significant issues with the blood flow in the arteries, acute inflammation of the skin, recent venous blood clots, and allergy to compression materials.